Voltstro/Pootis-Bot/README.md

 * This is the first piece of software that I have publicly release ever, there are bound to be mistakes
 * This bot is still under heavy development, everything is subject to change
-* The name 'Pootis-Bot' was suggested by my friend
+* The name 'Pootis-Bot' was suggested by my friend.
+Yes, I know what game it is from

 * The robot heavy icon is Valves
 * Thanks for discord for the discord.NET API